Suzamax/suzamax.github.io/content/_index.md

 # My Work

-I currently work for Mercedes-Benz as my main job.
-Other things I do are some research and hacky things such as Hackintosh, trying new Linux distros and some new paradigms for computing, such as web-first desktops and the likes.
+I currently work for Indra as my main job.
+Other things I do are some research and hacky things such as trying new Linux distros and keep learning some DevOps tools.

 # My Cats